 For more information about our ongoing research, please visit our clinic’s Research page.

 One of our important roles as an academic institution is to train future clinicians.
 Therefore, learners (such as residents, medical students, fellows, junior faculty) may be present during clinical appointments.

 Some additional resources for patients, loved ones, and caregivers affected by neurocognitive disorders can be found at:

 - The Alzheimer’s Association Houston and Southeast Texas branch

 - The Houston-area Frontotemporal Dementia (FTD) Caregiver Support Group, which meets on the fourth Tuesday of each month.
 For more info, please contact Chris Ward (713) 253-5936 (firstname.lastname@example.org) or Asad Abbasi (281) 658-7411(email@example.com).

 - The Houston-area support group for patients and caregivers affected by progressive supranuclear palsy (PSP), corticobasal degeneration (CBD), multiple system atrophy (MSA), or Lewy body disease (LBD).
-The support group meets on the 3rd Saturday of each month (except July and December); additional information can be found at https://www.psp.org/ineedsupport/in-person-support-groups/ or by contacting the group’s facilitator, Karen Kennemer 281-358-2282 (firstname.lastname@example.org).
+The support group meets on the 3rd Saturday of each month (except July and December); for additional information, please contact the group’s facilitator, Karen Kennemer @ 281-358-2282 (firstname.lastname@example.org).